storefront-x/storefront-x/docs/advanced/event-bus.md

 ```

 Now, based on the example above, we emitted a `product` which is type of `useProduct` (defined in the event file).
 Emit function (`emitViewProduct()`) looped over all assigned listeners and executed them.

+## Prepared events

+If you use integration with full Magento 2 you have access to prepared events on most common pages.
+Events trigger onMounted and are listed bellow.
+They accept `any` as parameter so you can emit everything you need.

+- PageViewHomepage
+- PageViewCategory
+- PageViewProduct
+- PageViewCmsPage
+- PageViewCheckout
+- PageViewAccountHomepage
+- PageViewSignUp
+- PageViewSignIn
+- PageViewResetPassword
+- PageViewSearch
+- PageViewWishlist
+- PageViewBrand
+- PageViewBlogPost
+- PageViewBlogCategory